Gladstone Investment Corporation (GAINM)'s Financial Results Comparing With Bain Capital Specialty Finance Inc. (NYSE:BCSF) | New Business Observer

 |7.93%

-For the past year Gladstone Investment Corporation was less bullish than Bain Capital Specialty Finance Inc.
+For the past year Gladstone Investment Corporation has weaker performance than Bain Capital Specialty Finance Inc.

 Summary